spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

 <br />
 <br />

-You can monitor the PCG cluster creation by logging into Palette, switching to the **Tenant Admin** scope, clicking on **Tenant Settings** from the left **Main Menu**, then selecting **Private Cloud Gateways** from the left **Tenant Settings Menu**.
-Click on the PCG cluster you just deployed to access its **Overview** page and check the deployment progress under the **Events** tab.
+You can monitor the PCG cluster creation by logging into Palette and switching to the **Tenant Admin** scope.
+Next, click on **Tenant Settings** from the left **Main Menu** and select **Private Cloud Gateways**.
+Then, click on the PCG cluster you just created and check the deployment progress under the **Events** tab.

 ![PCG Events page.](/clusters_pcg_deploy-app-pcg_pcg-events.png)

-You can also follow along with the PCG deployment progress from your terminal.
+You can also track the PCG deployment progress from your terminal.
+Depending on the PCG size and infrastructure environment, the deployment might take up to 30 minutes.
 Upon completion, the local kind cluster is automatically deleted from your machine.

 ![Palette CLI PCG deployment](/clusters_pcg_deploy-app-pcg_pcg-cli.png)

-### Validate

-Log in to Palette as a tenant admin, navigate to the left **Main Menu** and select **Tenant Settings**.
-Next, click on **Private Cloud Gateways** from the **Tenant Settings Menu** and check if the PCG you created is listed.
-Click on your PCG and confirm that its cluster status is **Running** and **Healthy**.
+Next, log in to Palette as a tenant admin.
+Navigate to the left **Main Menu** and select **Tenant Settings**.
+Click on **Private Cloud Gateways** from the **Tenant Settings Menu** and select the PCG you just created.
+Ensure that the PCG cluster status is **Running** and **Healthy** before proceeding.

 ![PCG Overview page.](/clusters_pcg_deploy-app-pcg_pcg-health.png)

 ## Create a Cluster Profile and Deploy a Cluster

 Once you have successfully deployed the PCG, proceed to create a cluster profile with the [Hello Universe](https://github.com/spectrocloud/hello-universe) application and use it to deploy a VMware cluster.
-You can use the Palette dashboard or
+You can use the Palette dashboard or Terraform.
-Terraform.

 <Tabs groupId="deploy-pcg">